 (1) You create a dedicated Salesforce collective debtor account to collect these payments both in JustOn and in your accounting system.
 When doing so, make sure to set the booking account's number in the custom field

 ON_DebtorNo on the Salesforce account.

 (2) On payment matching, JustOn will automatically

 - associate all payment entries that do not relate to any invoice, dunning or business-relevant account with this specific account

 - create payment (or payout) balances for these unrelated payment transactions

-(3) When generating the bookkeeping data, JustOn will also create booking details for these balances – which you transfer to your accounting system.
+(4) When generating the bookkeeping data, JustOn will create booking details for the balances – which you transfer to your accounting system.
 Once there, the resulting postings are assigned the dedicated booking account.

-This way, you must still (manually) reconcile your accounts.
+This way, you may still have to (manually) reconcile your accounts.
 But it will save you time and effort, since you do not need to fetch bookings multiple times from multiple sources.